mrafto/Coalesce/PTERODACTYL_SETUP.md

 2. **Use environment variables** - Don't hardcode credentials
 3. **Regenerate tokens if compromised** - Get a new token immediately
 4. **Limit bot permissions** - Only grant necessary Discord permissions
-5. **Use private repos for sensitive data** - Keep custom configurations private

 ## License